 Dedicated Staff and Faculty Abroad

 The Syracuse Abroad center-based programs are each led by a center director, a Ph.D.-educated intellectual and cultural guide for students in their new host country.
 Most have lived and studied in the United States and abroad, and have extensive experience teaching U.S. students.
 The staff at each center is also there to support and guide students throughout their semester abroad- to coordinate housing assignments, to give advice on the best place to find a good cup of gelato, to arrange internships and community engagement opportunities, and to organize extracurricular activities designed to enhance the students’ semester abroad.
-Students often develop very close relationships with center staff, who can act as surrogate parents for Syracuse Abroad students.
+Students often develop very close relationships with center staff.

 Rigorous Academics and Internships